Terminology

 OTT or IPTV middleware is software that manages content for a video streaming service.
 With features such as authentication and authorization, content management, streaming and playback, analytics, security, payments processing, and more.
 Middleware is the most integral element of the IPTV headend, which links the IPTV services with the set-top boxes and provides the interface.
 IPTV middleware and OTT middleware are the same programs.

-moTV
+moTV OTT/IPTV

 ▪ Oo - Pp